naasking/Dynamics.NET/README.md

-I've found these patterns particularly useful when writing heavily generic code, where you know the type T you're working with has, say, has a TryParse method but it's absurdly difficult to make use of it.
+I've found these patterns particularly useful when writing heavily generic code, where you know the type T you're working with has, say, a TryParse method but it's absurdly difficult to make use of it.

-Or if you're generating a a large string using StringBuilder, and can invoke the most specific, and most efficient Append overload by defining the following:
+One example that's come up frequently is re generating a large string using StringBuilder, which has efficient overloads defined for a large number of types.
+You can invoke the most efficient Append overload as follows:

     static class Append<T>
     {
         public static readonly Func<StringBuilder, T, StringBuilder> Invoke = Method.Resolve<Func<StringBuilder, T, StringBuilder>>("Append");
     }
 	...
 	StringBuilder buf = ...;